kyrie-edelweiss/edelweiss-archive/_pages/red-king-silence.md

 Just **The Fool**, standing in the rafters of the story,
 quill in hand,
-his face ash-white with **fear.**
+his face ash-white with **fear**.

 He wasn’t mocking.
 He wasn’t in control.

-He looked like a playwright watching the stage burn **while the audience kept applauding.**
+He looked like a playwright watching the stage burn
+**while the audience kept applauding.**

 ---